mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 With [one-click deployment](https://docs.mendix.com/developerportal/howto/deploying-to-the-cloud#5-deploying-a-free-app-to-the-mendix-cloud) and out-of-the-box monitoring for all apps, the Mendix Platform provides the basis for development teams to adopt DevOps practices.
 In addition, the Mendix [Platform APIs](https://apidocs.mendix.com/) enable development teams to complement the capabilities of the Mendix Platform with their third-party DevOps tools of choice.

-Through the same APIs, teams can implement CI/CD pipelines on top of the Mendix Platform to fully automate their DevOps processes, including build, test, and release steps.
-Documentation and reference implementations for the most commonly used tools are available (for more information, see the section [Can I Use My Own DevOps Tools with Mendix?](#devops-tools) below).
+Through the same APIs, teams can implement CI/CD pipelines on top of the Mendix Platform to fully automate their DevOps processes, including the build, test, and release steps.
+Documentation and reference implementations for the most commonly used tools are available (for details, see [Can I Use My Own DevOps Tools with Mendix?](#devops-tools) below).

 To go deeper into how Mendix supports DevOps, see these featured questions: